 Every Islamic year, a Muslim faces a challenging task.
 Calculation of zakat.
 Yes, that is right.
 We don’t think any Muslim who must pay zakat worries too much about the amount he or she has to pay.
 Rather, it is the calculation that can boggle the minds of many.
 And yet, we cannot understand why this is continuing to happen, even in the 21st century!
 We mean to say, you don’t even have to do the numbers by yourself anymore.
 All that you have to do is input the values.
 But despite this, zakat calculation methods continue to be a hot topic, especially around the time of Ramadan.
 Well, the time has come for us to settle this debate, once and for all.
 In this discussion, we do nothing but discuss zakat and different ways in which it can be calculated.

 A little recap won’t hurt, would it?
 The reason why zakat holds such a pivotal place in the Islamic financial system is that it is effective.
-There doesn’t exist a better financial system than zakat, which can circulate the wealth in society.
+There doesn’t exist a better financial system than zakat, which can circulate wealth in society.
 The moment money starts exchanging hands, a lot of issues get resolved automatically.
 Social class difference minimizes as the gap between the rich and the poor reduces a bit.
 Needless to mention but the number of people depending on zakat money is staggering every year.
 This amount that doesn’t seem like a lot to many is the reason why many families have won the war of poverty and are still thrashing about on this world!

-Types of zakat
+Types of Zakat

 We thought it prudent to mention different types of zakat here, just for the sake of clarity when we discuss the zakat calculation methods.
 There is the general zakat that must be paid annually, and then there is the zakat al fitr.
-This is the type of zakat which must be paid before Eid prayer.
+This is the type of zakat that must be paid before the Eid prayer.
 In contrast to zakat al-mal, the amount paid in zakat al fitr is lesser.
 It follows logically that the calculation methods for both types of zakat will be different.
 So in the next few lines, we are going to have a look at the calculation methods for both types, separately.

 The calculating metric for zakat al fitr has been designed by the Prophet Muhammad (PBUH).
 Here, one must understand the concept of SA’.
 A SA’ can be best interpreted as double handfuls.
-A SA’ of barley or dried dates ought to do the trick, and for each family member, the total number of SA’s can be calculated this way.
+A SA’ of barley or dried dates ought to do the trick, and for each family member, the total number of SAs can be calculated this way.
 It is prudent to mention here that zakat al fitr these days are paid in terms of cash normally.
 The amount is equal to the price of the total number of SA’s.